Alexis I. duPont High School

-Alexis I. duPont High School (AI) is a public high school located in Greenville, Delaware, with a Wilmington postal address, is one of the three public high schools offering grades 9–12 in the Red Clay Consolidated School District.
+Alexis I. duPont High School (A.I.) is a public high school located in Greenville, Delaware, with a Wilmington postal address, is one of the three public high schools offering grades 9–12 in the Red Clay Consolidated School District.
 During the 2019–2020 school year 807 students were enrolled.
 Areas zoned to AI come from portions of Wilmington and several suburbs, including Greenville, most of Hockessin, a portion of North Star, and Centreville, as well as nearby Breck's Mill.
 In Wilmington, it serves the historic districts of Cool Spring Park, Delaware Avenue, and Wawaset Park.

 In 2020, the high school was the site of the first campaign event featuring Democratic presidential nominee Joe Biden and his running mate Kamala Harris.

 History

+Its namesake was Alexis I. duPont.
+The same man was the namesake of Alexis I. duPont Middle School, which evolved from the high school.

+It originated from the "yellow school house" first established in 1832 and expanded in 1857, the latter assisted by the namesake.

 Founded in 1893 under Principal A.R.
 Spade, Alexis I. duPont High School (AI) was originally a part of the Alexis I. duPont School District.
 AI moved to its current location in 1966 from where Alexis I. duPont Middle School stands today.
 Both schools left the AI School District in 1978 and were moved into the short-lived New Castle County School District, which split into the Red Clay Consolidated, Brandywine, Christiana, and Colonial school districts in August 1981.

+There were 1,480 students in the 2009-2010 school year.
+Enrollment was over 1,000 in the 2016-2016 school year.
+On September 30, 2023, it had 605 students, resulting in it having the smallest enrollment of a public high school in Delaware.
+It had a significant enrollment decline while the other two traditional public high schools in the district did not experience this.